dhellmann/pymotw-3/source/asyncio/tasks.rst

 ==============================

 Tasks are one of the primary ways to interact with the event loop.
-Tasks wrap coroutines and track when they are complete using a :class:`Future`.
-Tasks have a result, which can be retrieved after the task completes.
+Tasks wrap coroutines and track when they are complete.
+Tasks are subclasses of :class:`Future`, so they can be waited for and each has a result that can be retrieved after the task completes.

 Starting a Task
 ===============